Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Dental plans aren’t cheap at all, and they require further payments for procedures other than preventive care, and very little or no coverage for bridges, dentures, or periodontics work.

-However, one good thing is that all Affordable Care Act compliant acts and Medicaid too, include the required benefit of dental coverage for children.
-The American Dental Association and the Health Policy have calculated that the percent of children with Medicaid insurance who utilized dental care PNHP from 35.5% in 2005, to 48.3 % in 2013.
+However, one good thing is that all Affordable Care Act-compliant acts and Medicaid too, include the required benefit of dental coverage for children.
+The American Dental Association and the Health Policy have calculated that the percentage of children with Medicaid insurance who utilized dental care PNHP from 35.5% in 2005 to 48.3 % in 2013.

 Oral Health is Way More Than Just Nice Teeth